glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 These files have been prepared and placed under gag-docking direcotry.

-## 2. Preperation of reseptor and ligand PDBQT files
+## 2. Preperate reseptor and ligand input files for Vina (PDBQT files):
 Now copy your ligand.pdb and receptor.pdb files to fucose workstation (or locally in your computer if you have AutoDock Tools installed) and run following four commnads one after another to generate pdbqt file.
 In the PDBQT files, addtional colums of charge on each atom "Q"  and their atom-type "T" is is added.
 PDBQT files are contain information of rotatble bonds in the ligand for flexible ligand docking.
 ```
 module load mgltools/v2.1.5.7